Geofencing vs. Beaconing

 Beaconing picks up where geofencing leaves off.
 Rather than GPS, it uses short-range Bluetooth technology to track and message customers after they’ve entered a retail store.
 Beaconing works indoors and gives a much more precise location than GPS can.

-Similar to Wi-Fi antennas, you can mount small, inexpensive beacons to walls and ceilings, then use them to send customers promotions based on their locations within the store.
+Similar to Wi-Fi antennas, you can mount small, inexpensive beacons to walls and ceilings.
+Then, use them to send promotions to customers based on their locations within the store.
 The data is so specific that you can send personalized offers for the merchandise directly in front of a customer.

 Beacon alerts go both ways.
 They might signal a retailer when an important customer walks in the door, for example.
 The sales staff will have the opportunity to review the customer’s purchase history and personalize their service.